Hussein380/AI-Mpesa-Accountant/docs/ARCHITECTURE.md

    - Frontend checks authentication status
    - For non-authenticated users, message count is checked
    - Message is sent to backend
+   - Backend retrieves relevant transaction data
-   - Backend processes message and generates response
+   - Backend sends message and context to Gemini AI
+   - Gemini AI generates response
    - Response is returned to frontend and displayed
    - Message history is updated